AnchitPandey/Smart-Laundry-Django/README.md

 # Smart-Laundry-System

+This was a team (team of 2) project where the aim is to operate laundry machines (both washers and driers via web app).
 We presented this project at BCS ICT Programming Competiton 2018 and secured the 1st Place.
 Link (Keyword Search: "Laundry"): http://www.bcsconf.com/news/

 ## Components of the project